anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

 Responds with the current counter value if the `TickerMsgCount` message is received, actioned by the `TickerActionLabelRespond` label.

+State update
+: The state remains unchanged.

+Messages to be sent
+: A message with the current counter value is sent to the requester.

+Engines to be spawned
+: No engine is created by this action.

+Timer updates
+: No timers are set or cancelled.

 ```juvix
 respondAction (input : TickerActionInput) : TickerActionEffect :=